Insights · Operations

-Q2 2026
+Q2 2026 · 9 min read

 Every growing business reaches a point where the finance function that got it this far cannot take it further.
 The signs are usually obvious in hindsight but easy to dismiss in the moment — they feel like normal growing pains rather than structural problems.
 They are not.
 Left unaddressed, they slow decision-making, increase risk, and quietly erode the financial clarity that leadership needs to steer the business.
-Here are five signals that it is time to consider professional finance support.
+Here are the signals that it is time to consider professional finance support.

 Your monthly close takes too long